pola-rs/polars/polars/polars-algo/README.md

 # polars-algo

-`polars-algo` is a submodule of Polars that contains algorithms built upon Polars primitives.
+`polars-algo` is a sub-crate of Polars that contains algorithms built upon Polars primitives.

 Not intended for external usage